Om20An00/Om20An00/README.md

 🎓 A Computer Science Engineering Graduate (2021–2025) from Institute of Technology, Guru Ghasidas Vishwavidyalaya, Bilaspur.

-💡 Passionate about solving real-world problems through technology, with a solid foundation in C++, DSA, Operating Systems, and Software Engineering**.
+💡 Passionate about solving real-world problems through technology, with a solid foundation in C++, DSA, Operating Systems, and Software Engineering.

 💻 I've solved 2000+ Data Structure and Algorithm problems on LeetCode (Top 0.1%) and 1000+ on GFG, showcasing strong coding and debugging abilities.